usnistgov/dioptra/docs/source/explanation/components/experiments-jobs-explanation.rst

 Dashboard** page.)

 Dioptra maintains a job history, recording the experiment, entrypoint, parameters, artifact parameters, logs, metrics and generated artifacts for all jobs.
+Even if a user deletes or changes an entrypoint or plugin associated with a job, Dioptra retains the executed version as a snapshot

 .. rst-class:: fancy-header header-seealso